jghauser/mkdir.nvim/README.md

 # mkdir.nvim

-A `mkdir -p` plugin for neovim.
-When saving a file, it will create missing directories automatically (just like `mkdir -p`).
+A plugin for neovim that automatically creates missing directories on saving a file (similar to `mkdir -p` on linux).

 ## Installation